 Because of the nature of this offering, it’s important that someone seeking this type of experience be self-motivated and clear on what they wish to gain from the experience.

-The format can be oriented more towards a lecture style, hands-on approach, discussion based approach, homework and then integration approach, or anything that best suits the individual.
-Our focus can be more practical, centered on aspects of traditional herbalism, or more spiritual, centered on intuition and plant relationship development.
-We can prioritize developing a better understanding the human body, forming deep relationships with plants, learning materia medica, assessing actions and indications, foundational herbalism, ethics, European herbal history, specific fields such as pregnancy, men’s health, children or menopause, medicine making, plant identification, building a home garden and apothecary, using herbal medicine for your family, energy anatomy, journey work, practicing case studies, etc. There are really endless possibilities for how we design the format of our time together.
+The format can be oriented more towards a hands-on approach, discussion based approach, homework and then integration approach, or anything that best suits the individual.
+Our focus can be centered on aspects of traditional herbalism, or more spiritual, centered on intuition and plant relationship development.
+We can prioritize developing a better understanding the human body, forming deep relationships with plants, learning materia medica, assessing actions and indications, foundational herbalism, ethics, European herbal history, specific fields such as pregnancy, men’s health, children or menopause, medicine making, plant identification, building a home garden and apothecary, using herbal medicine for your family, energy anatomy, journey work, clinical preparation, practicing case studies, etc. There are really endless possibilities for how we design the format of our time together.

 Those engaging in a mentorship will be prioritized for available teacher helper opportunities in other classes as a way to make concurrent classes more accessible to them.